Minimum Wage and Overtime Basics

 Minimum Wage Requirements

-Federal law (and some state laws) allow employers to pay a lower minimum wage to employees under twenty years of age.
+Federal and some state laws allow employers to pay a lower minimum wage to employees under 20 years old.
 This lower wage rate is sometimes called a "training wage" or "youth minimum wage."
-Federal law sets this lower minimum at $4.25 per hour, but this lower wage may be paid only for the first 90 days of employment, and an employer may not do anything that displaces one worker who is paid more in order to pay another worker the lower wage.
+Federal law sets this lower minimum at $4.25 per hour.

-Under federal law, an employee who regularly receives tips as a part of his or her pay also gets a minimum wage of $2.13 per hour.
-In order to have this exemption apply, the employee must regularly receive more than $30 per month in tips, and be allowed to keep all tips earned.
-The combined tips-plus-wages must add up to at least the $7.25 per hour minimum.
-If tips-plus-wages do not equal that minimum, the employer must make up the difference.
+Under federal law, an employee who regularly receives tips as a part of their pay gets a minimum wage of $2.13 per hour.
+To qualify, employees must regularly earn more than $30 per month in tips and retain all tips earned.
+The combined tips plus wages must add up to at least the $7.25 per hour federal minimum wage.
+If tips plus wages do not meet that minimum, the employer must make up the difference.

 Exemptions from Minimum Wage Requirements